 Our experience of going paperless so far…..

-Well in short, it works!
+Well, in short, it works!
 The trick is to make sure the above system is done each week.
 Leaving it until there are loads of docs to scan and/or enter into Saasu would be problematic and painful.
 The only thing that we found difficult at the start was throwing out original copies of bills once they are scanned.
-Our inherent need to file away paper caused us some anxiety when it came to actually disposing of the paper bills/receipts – we really did find this difficult weird as this may sound!
+Our inherent need to file away paper caused us some anxiety when it came to actually dispose of the paper bills/receipts – we really did find this difficult weird as this may sound!
 Now we do it without batting an eyelid – anxiety gone!
 We are trying to be as “green” as possible and we use old bills for scrap paper (yes scrap paper is still useful!) and pop others into the paper recycling bin.
 Our next step in the process will be to buy a shredder for shredding sensitive paper documents.
 My daughter tells me that she can use the shredded waste as a base in her bird’s cage which is good recycling in my book!

 In part 2 of this blog, I’ll explain how we have also moved our client records onto a paperless system in Google Drive.
 I’ll tell you about how our system works and what is involved.